-Do you have any physical practices (kneeling, lifting hands, yoga, dance, etc) that make you feel more connected spiritually?
+Do you have any physical practices (kneeling, lifting hands, yoga, dance, etc) that make you feel more connected?
 What is physically grounding for you?

 Does nature play a role in your spiritual practices? or places?

-How do you set your intention or mental space for going into a spiritual practice or for going into your day?
+How do you set your intention or mental space for going into a soul work or for going into your day?